🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 Fashion brands face a unique challenge: significant brand exposure occurs through organic, untagged content where creators naturally wear or use products without formal partnerships (Wearisma internal detection data).
 This creates both measurement difficulties and authentic advocacy opportunities that traditional tracking methods often miss.

-Current content trends show that street style and everyday wear content consistently outperforms studio-style shoots, while sustainable fashion messaging resonates strongly with Gen Z and Millennial audiences.
 Size inclusivity and diverse representation have moved beyond trend status to become engagement drivers, and different fashion segments require completely different creator strategies.
 Fast fashion brands benefit from volume and trend-focused content, while luxury segments emphasize quality, craftsmanship, and aspirational lifestyle elements.

-Technology & B2B: LinkedIn’s Emergence
+Technology & B2B: LinkedIn’s influential emergence

-B2B technology brands are discovering influencer marketing effectiveness, particularly through LinkedIn thought leaders and industry experts.
 LinkedIn demonstrates the highest engagement rates for professional content, while YouTube continues to dominate for product demonstrations and detailed tutorials.
 Twitter/X maintains its relevance for tech industry discourse and real-time conversations, while TikTok is emerging as a viable platform for consumer tech marketing among younger demographics.

 The B2B space presents unique opportunities as decision-makers increasingly seek peer recommendations and expert validation through social channels.

-Post-pandemic travel marketing emphasizes authentic experiences over aspirational luxury, with micro-influencers proving effective for driving booking intent.
 The industry has shifted toward sustainable travel content, which generates higher engagement than traditional luxury positioning.
 Local experience focus consistently outperforms destination-only content, while budget-conscious travel messaging resonates with the current economic climate.
-Domestic travel content maintains particularly strong performance as consumers prioritize accessible, authentic experiences over distant aspirational destinations.

-Instagram: The Reliable Performer
+Instagram: The reliable performer

-Instagram continues to offer mature shopping integration and creator monetization tools, making it particularly effective for brands with strong visual components.
 The platform’s diverse content formats—including Reels, Stories, Posts, and IGTV—provide multiple touchpoints for audience engagement.
 Robust analytics and measurement tools give marketers clear visibility into campaign performance, while the platform’s algorithm increasingly emphasizes engagement quality over quantity.

 Recent algorithm changes favor original content over reposts, and enhanced creator bonus programs are improving creator economics.
 Instagram remains the go-to platform for beauty, fashion, lifestyle, and food brands that can leverage strong visual storytelling.